 The Los Poblanos land was originally inhabited by the Ancestral Pueblo Indians in the 14th century.
 Many of the original settlers in this area were thought to have come from Puebla, Mexico, a citizen of which is called a “Poblano.”
 The land became part of the Elena Gallegos land grant around 1716.
 The original ranch land was owned by Ambrosio and Juan Cristobal Armijo through the 19th century but was reassembled by Albert and Ruth Simms in the 1930s.
 Los Poblanos today encompasses the original headquarters of the 800-acre ranch that extended to the crest of the Sandia Mountains, owned by Albert Simms and Ruth Hanna McCormick Simms.
 Our historic inn was their private residence and the center of operations of their dairy, farming, nursery, art businesses and dynamic cultural and educational endeavors.
-In 1932, Ruth Hanna McCormick Simms commissioned architect John Gaw Meem and numerous WPA artists and craftsmen to renovate the ranch house and create the Cultural Center for political and community events and recreation with gardens designed by Rose Greeley.
+In 1932, Ruth Hanna McCormick Simms commissioned architect John Gaw Meem and numerous WPA artists and craftsmen to renovate the ranch house and create the La Quinta Cultural Center for political and community events and recreation with gardens designed by Rose Greely.

 Culture & Education